acrain0906/MovieRecommender/Environment.md

 ## Setup EC2 Instance to run Jupyter Server

 ### Create AWS IAM Role
 This IAM Role will be used to grant a user access to the Cloudwatch logs.
+Add this role to the Instance when creating the EC2 instance.
 * https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/create-iam-roles-for-cloudwatch-agent-commandline.html

-Add this role to the Instance under the ___ stage when creating the EC2 instance.

 ### Setup EC2 Security Groups for Jupyter
 ![Security Groups for EC2](https://dataschool.com/assets/images/data-modeling-101/jupyter_article/securityGroups.png)

-## Setup EC2 Security Groups for CloudWatch

 ### Install CloudWatch Monitoring
 Following: